tetra-code/cse_y2_notes/Q1/CG/week3.md

 ![Image](../../images/pixel_centers.PNG)

+# Aliasing
-*Aliasing* is the visual stair-stepping of edges that occurs in the image.
+**Aliasing** is the visual stair-stepping of edges that occurs in the image.
 It is the result when you hide the original represetation with a lower representation (too many to be captured on the pixels) or when pixels are partially covered.

-This can be solved with *anti-aliasing* which is smoothing the jagged edges.
-One way is *super sampling*: render at higher resolution then reduce resolution by averaging the colors of the neighboring pixels.
+This can be solved with ***anti-aliasing*** which is smoothing the jagged edges.
+One way is **super sampling**: render at higher resolution then reduce resolution by averaging the colors of the neighboring pixels.
 Results in lower resolution but smoother images:

 ![Image](../../images/super_sampling.PNG)

-The *super sampling* can choose a filter to do the averaging, with a popular one being the *box filter* as mentioned in week 1.
+The **super sampling** can choose a filter to do the averaging, with a popular one being the **box filter** as mentioned in week 1.

-## Shading (light reflection)
+# Shading (light reflection)
-In order to make 2D images look 3D, we have to apply *shading* or light reflection.
+In order to make 2D images look 3D, we have to apply **shading** or light reflection.
 We can use the *gonioreflectometer* to get all the precise light reflection data but it is often costly.
 So instead we mostly use mathematical models.
 It has the following properties:

 - describes light interaction as a function
 - more lightweight than the database from the instrument
 - parameters to control appearance
 - acquired materials can be approximated

-One of the most popular mathematical model is the *Phong model*:
+One of the most popular mathematical model is the **Phong model**:

 ![Image](../../images/phong_model.PNG)